Try This Strategic Thinking Hack

 No, more likely (in their particular case) is that someone simply wants a Harley, but has to decide whether it’s a realistic / responsible decision in their current life circumstances.
 In other words, whether those savings are going on a Harley or a conservatory.

-This understanding naturally has a profound impact on how Harley run their business.
+This understanding naturally has a profound impact on the strategic thinking that Harley uses to run their business.
 If they saw themselves as simply being part of the “motorbike category”, they would naturally give a lot more attention to matching or topping the offerings of competitor marques – thus gradually becoming more and more like them.
 But as they don’t see themselves like that, they are free to go in a more distinctive direction – one which makes them, for many, an automatic choice.

-Such sophisticated “true category” understanding would be transformative to the majority brands, but very few ever look beyond the set of businesses superficially similar to their own.
+Such sophisticated “true category” understanding and strategic thinking would be transformative to the majority of brands, but very few ever look beyond the set of businesses superficially similar to their own.

 Nowhere is this one-dimensional thinking more rampant than in the FMCG/CPG categories.
 Such brands face a structural disadvantage on this front, as their sales figures are provided by grocery chains within their “listed categories”: for instance “juice” or “biscuits” or “soap”.
 This naturally brackets their thinking, and thus encourages a competitive dogfight for hallowed “market share” within that niche.